-These may be people who face food insecurity, housing stress or homelessness and economic hardship.
-They may have difficulty accessing services, including digital information channels.
+People are facing food insecurity, housing stress or homelessness and economic hardship.
+They may have difficulty accessing services including digital information channels.

-These are people who need the City of Sydney to work in a way that understands and addresses their vulnerability, so they can participate in daily life and our decision-making processes.
+The City of Sydney works in a way that ensures people's needs are understood and addressed so they can take part in daily life and our decision-making processes.